sdss/mangadap/docs/development.rst

 :ref:`templatelibrary-usage` for a
 :class:`mangadap.proc.templatelibrary.TemplateLibrary`.

 The :class:`mangadap.proc.templatelibrary.TemplateLibrary` object is setup to read and process the template library used to model the stellar continuum.
-The survey-level execution of the DAP currently uses the ``MILESHC`` library for the stellar kinematics and the ``MASTARHC`` library for the stellar continuum model in the emission-line module.
-The way that the DAP knows where to find the templates and how to process them is via the configuration files that live in ``$MANGADAP_DIR/python/mangadap/config/spectral_templates``.
-The one specific to the ``MILESHC`` library is ``$MANGADAP_DIR/python/mangadap/config/spectral_templates/miles_hc.ini`` and looks like this:
+The survey-level execution of the DAP currently uses the ``MILESHC`` library for the stellar kinematics and the ``MASTARHC`` library to model the stellar continuum in the emission-line module.
+The way that the DAP knows where to find the templates and how to process them is via the configuration files located in ``$MANGADAP_DIR/mangadap/config/spectral_templates``.
+The one specific to the ``MILESHC`` library is ``$MANGADAP_DIR/mangadap/config/spectral_templates/miles_hc.ini`` and looks like this:

 .. code-block:: ini